This page lists kits and r-t-r items in Society project number order.

 Kit No. 12a: BR BDA Bogie Bolster D (NGSK0120) (era 7-9) (decals=NGST0120)

 Again produced at the request of members, this plastic kit represents a more modern version of Kit No. 8.
 Society one-piece BR Y25C bogies are provided and this is an easy model to assemble.

 In 1958/9 a batch of 200 bogie bolster wagons were built with Davis and Lloyd 3-part bogies.
-Kit 12b is supplied with our Gloucester bogies (which are visuallyalmost identical to the prototype versions) and a new decal sheet.
+Kit 12b is supplied with our Gloucester bogies (which are visually almost identical to the prototype versions).
+Kit 12b also covers a further 200 vacuum fitted wagons with Gloucester bogies built 1961/2.
 Kit 12c represents a further variant which ran on, and is therefore supplied with, Plateback bogies.

 This was the first kit in our range to make use of the then newly introduced Peco 9ft wheelbase steel chassis.
 It has been cleverly designed to enable either representation of the famous Great Western iron bodied general merchandise van or the equally famous Gunpowder van built and used not only by the GWR, but many other companies too.
 Produced in plastic, this is a very simple kit to build, though very minor modification is required to some of the chassis parts.

 Kit No. 14: LNER/BR 8-plank Mineral Wagon (NGSK0140) (era 3-5) (decals=NGST0140)

 This is possibly the easiest to assemble kit that the Society has so far produced.
 Simple to assemble it may be, but this has not meant any compromises, and the kit will build into a fine representation of the prototype.

 Kit No. 15: BR ‘Trestrol’ Bogie Well Wagon (NGSK0150) (era 4-6) (decals=NGST0150)